 The public review draft of the Berryhill Land Use Plan is now available!
 Click HERE to view!

-Planning staff from the City of Tulsa and INCOG will hold a public presentation of the final public hearing draft of the Berryhill Land Use Plan on Thursday, November 15, 2018 from 6:00 pm – 7:00 pm at the Chandler Park Community Center, 6500 W. 21st St.
+Planning staff from the City of Tulsa and INCOG will held a public presentation of the final public hearing draft of the Berryhill Land Use Plan on Thursday, November 15, 2018.